guinetn/basecamp/assets/books/web/networks/router.md

 Get my public IP: https://httpbin.org/ip
 Get my private IP:

+## FIREWALL
+Set of passive rules to protect network from unhautorized access Allow only specific communications LAN ←→ WAN
+## 2 options to allow communications WAN →→→ LAN:
+* DMZ
+Demilitarized zone:
+A subnetwork containing & exposing a device to an untrusted network such as the Internet Router transmit WAN request to the DMZ

+* Port Forwarding
+Allow communications LAN ←→ WAN through router & firewall Just specify machine+port
+## Switch

+a network switch can connect multiple devices and networks to expand the LAN a switch is useful if your router doesn't have enough Ethernet ports

+Switches facilitate the sharing of resources by connecting together all the devices, including computers, printers, and servers, in a small business network.
+Thanks to the switch, these connected devices can share information and talk to each other, regardless of where they are in a building or on a campus.

+They connect multiple devices, such as computers, wireless access points, printers, and servers; on the same network within a building or campus.
+A switch enables connected devices to share information and talk to each other.

+networking hardware connecting network devices by using packet switching to receive and forward data to the destination

 ## Gateway - Passerelle

+Ip address of the router
 Allows data to flow from one discrete network to another (provides interoperability between networks) Usually also acts as a proxy server and a firewall.